romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is a key difference between scheduled and event-triggered code scanning workflows in a GitHub Actions configuration?
+Q: What is a key difference between scheduled and event-triggered code scanning workflows in a GitHub Actions configuration?
 <details><summary>Show the answer</summary><p>

 - **Scheduled workflows run at predetermined times, whereas event-triggered workflows run in response to specific actions in the repository**